 - Parents who rely on the soldier for more than half of their monetary support monthly

 Your soldier will then mail this form to you.
 When you receive it (which may take several weeks or longer), proceed to the nearest military base.
 You do not have to go to an Army post.
-I had my ID made at an Air Force base as it was closest to my home.
+My ID was made at an Air Force base closest to my home.

 If you are not close to a military installation, you can always wait until you go for your husband’s graduation or until he gets to his first duty station.
 Just keep in mind that you will not be able to take advantage of any military benefits without your ID.